Cog-Creators/Red-Dashboard/docs/installation-guides/automatic-startup-systemctl.md

 ```

 {% hint style="success" %}
-You can use the `--following` flag to check if there's any trouble while using the dashboard.
+You can use the `--following` flag to see live logs, to check if there's any trouble while using the dashboard.
 {% endhint %}